 The answer to that question remains to be seen since the accident occurred because of an act of nature.
 An act of nature is often a defense used in personal injury claims.
-However, maybe the construction company will offer financial assistance to those affected from their general liability policy.
+However, maybe the construction company will offer financial assistance to those affected by their general liability policy.
 Maybe the corporation that owns the apartment complex will also step in to help.
 Sometimes companies do the right thing even if whatever happened was outside of their control.

 Often, catastrophic personal injury accidents that cause unexpected medical bills, lost wages, funeral expenses, and leave lasting impact happen because of the negligence of at least one other person.
 For example, if there were an accident between a speeding 18-wheeler and a four-door family sedan, that would likely cause catastrophic injuries and property damage.
 If the truck driver were going over the speed limit, they may be considered negligent.